Skip to main content

 ATM

 A Perspective: "Being a celebrity is a job, they pamper themselves and get conditioned to smile in front of the fans and act kindly in front of everyone.
 Think about how as an employee, you have no other choice but to act obedient and submissive towards your superior, that's the same logic that applies between celebrities and fans.
 They treat you well only because you're the reason they get to lay food on the table." - Anoynymous "500 years ago, entertainment was the lowliest profession.
 Today, entertainers teach society its morals and ethics.
 Humanity regressing." - Ahmed Dimashqee ATM: an electronic banking machine that dispenses cash.
 In this generation, as well as previous generations there are group of people that can be referred to as ATMs.
 Essentially what they do is give money.
-Giving money is not necessarily a bad thing depending on the situ ation ; it may be given with love an
+Giving money is not necessarily a bad thing depending on the situ ation ...

-Islamic Quotes on Communication ..
+Islamic Quotes and More on Fortune-Telling ..